-I have noticed recently a surge in people reading up on sunburn and heat stroke in cats.
-As the warm weather hits, cats are at increasing risk of developing both conditions.
-Heat stroke is an immediately life-threatening disorder which needs urgent veterinary attention, sunburn can be life threatening as it has the potential to develop into squamous cell carcinoma, a type of skin cancer.
+As the warm weather hits, cats are at increased incidence of sunburn and heat stroke in cats.
+Heat stroke is an immediately life-threatening disorder which needs urgent veterinary attention, sunburn can be life-threatening as it has the potential to develop into squamous cell carcinoma, a type of skin cancer.

-Light coloured cats, especially white and cats with white patches are particularly vulnerable to sunburn due to their lack of pigmentation, however, it can happen in any coloured cat.
-The fur acts as a protective barrier over most of the body, but areas with thin or sparse fur can get burned.
+Light coloured cats, especially white and cats with white patches are particularly vulnerable to sunburn due to their lack of pigmentation.
+Fur acts as a protective barrier over most of the body, but areas with thin or sparse fur are at increased risk.
 Vulnerable areas include the ears, nose, inside the rear legs, abdomen, any bald patches are at risk.

 Prevention is better than cure, it is vital that pet owners take the necessary steps to keep their cats safe from sunburn.
 This can be done in a number of ways.

-If your cat is allowed outside, or if he has an outdoor enclosure make sure that he has a variety of shady spots to go to on hot days.
+Provide shady spots in an enclosure or outside.
 Shade can be created in many ways such as providing your cat with a dog kennel to lie in or planting tall, cat-friendly plants which can offer shade.

 Even indoor cats can burn if they have a tendency to lie in front of windows.
 If this is the case, try to encourage them to watch the world from less sunny windows.
 For example, place a cat tree or their bed close to a south facing window (if in the Southern Hemisphere) or a north facing window (if in the Northern Hemisphere).
-On sunny days, if you go to work, close blinds on windows which get a lot of sunlight streaming in, an added bonus is your house will be cooler too.
+Close blinds during the day on windows which get a lot of sunlight streaming in.
+An added bonus is your house will be cooler too.